Has Ancelotti overlooked rotation at Real Madrid?

+It took a 74th-minute goal from Marco Asensio for Real Madrid to see off Granada on Sunday, as Carlo Ancelotti's side capitalized on Sevilla's slip-up against Osasuna.

-A 0-0 draw in Pamplona meant Madrid's victory saw it move six points clear of its nearest rival in the title race.
+A 0-0 draw in Pamplona meant Madrid's victory saw them move six points clear of their nearest rivals in the title race.
 Both Los Blancos and Sevilla have played 23 games.

-Ancelotti's team remains favourite to clinch the crown, though last week's defeat to Athletic Bilbao in the Copa del Rey, and a previous 2-2 draw at home to Elche, showed it is far from infallible.
+Ancelotti's team remain favorites to clinch the crown, though last week's defeat to Athletic Bilbao in the Copa del Rey, and a previous 2-2 draw at home to Elche, showed they are far from infallible.

 The former Chelsea and Paris Saint-Germain boss made six changes for the Granada match (the most for Madrid from one game to another this season), which came hot on the heels of the defeat to Athletic, but by and large he has chosen to rely on a core group of players so far this term.